-Most laws outside of the Crimes Code which provide for corporate liability do so because of the overwhelming interest of the state to protect the public health, safety, or welfare.
-For instance, the Banking Code of 1965 provides for criminal penalties for violations of its mandates, and the Code itself defines a person as “an individual, partnership, association or corporation.”
+Most laws outside of the Crimes Code that provides for corporate liability do so because of the overwhelming interest of the state to protect the public health, safety, or welfare.
+For instance, the Banking Code of 1965 provides for criminal penalties for violations of its mandates, and the Code itself defines a person as “an individual, partnership, association, or corporation.”
 7 P.S. § 102(s).
-The Controlled Substance, Drug, Device and Cosmetic Act defines a person as “individual, corporation, government or governmental subdivision or agency, business trust, estate, trust, partnership or association, or any other legal entity.”
+The Controlled Substance, Drug, Device and Cosmetic Act defines a person as “an individual, corporation, government or governmental subdivision or agency, business trust, estate, trust, partnership or association, or any other legal entity.”
 35 P.S. § 780-102.

 There are many specific cases in which criminal liability has been imposed on corporations.
 The three examples below illustrate how criminal liability can be imposed to ensure the governmental interest in promoting public safety.